wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle            Expires July 20, 2019                 [Page 1]
+Kumari & Doyle          Expires December 2, 2019                [Page 1]

-Internet-Draft                  template                    January 2019
+Internet-Draft                  template                        May 2019

-   This Internet-Draft will expire on July 20, 2019.
+   This Internet-Draft will expire on December 2, 2019.

 Copyright Notice